Attention deficit hyperactivity disorder (ADHD) is a neurodevelopmental disorder characterized by hyperactivity, inattention, and impulsiveness.

 - regularly interrupting other peoples’ conversations or activities

-Many adults with ADHD also had the condition as children, but it may have been misdiagnosed as a learning disability or conduct disorder.
-The symptoms of the disorder might have also been too mild during childhood to raise any red flags, but become obvious in adulthood when the individual is faced with increasingly complex life demands.
-However, if you suspect you have ADHD, it’s important to get treatment as soon as possible.
-When left undiagnosed and untreated, the disorder can cause problems in personal relationships and affect performance at school or work.
+The symptoms of the disorder might have also been too mild during childhood to raise any red flags, but they become obvious in adulthood when the individual is faced with increasingly complex life demands.

 - “How often do you have difficulty keeping your attention when you are doing boring or repetitive work?”

 - “How often do you have difficulty waiting your turn in situations when turn taking is required?”